 In this blog, Cardiovascular Physiologist Adam Goodwill (P.h.D) from Indiana University School of Medicine, provides a comprehensive introduction to the PV loop, how it compares to other techniques, and tips for interpreting measures of cardiac function.

 Why study PV loops?
 What are the alternatives?

 There are a variety of invasive and non-invasive technologies available for assessing cardiac physiology.
 However, echocardiography, cardiac MRI, and pressure-volume (PV) catheters are the three most commonly used techniques for measuring cardiac function in mice.
-Mary Lindsey (2018) published an excellent paper reviewing the pros and cons of theses various modalities, which we will briefly highlight in the video below.
+Mary Lindsey (2018) published an excellent paper reviewing the pros and cons of these various modalities, which we will briefly highlight in the video below.